What is forest land under the Emission Trading Scheme (ETS)?

 How many New Zealand Units (NZUs) are allocated to Crown forest licensed (CFL) land?

-The Climate Change Response Act provides for 18 NZUs per hectare for eligible pre-1990 Crown Forest Licensed (CFL) land transferred on or after 1 January 2008.
+The Climate Change Response Act provided for 18 NZUs per hectare for eligible pre-1990 Crown Forest Licensed (CFL) land transferred on or after 1 January 2008.

-The table below summarises the number of NZUs that have been allocated to each of the 47 forests and held on trust by FEUT.
-Each forest also shows a map of the eligible pre-1990 forest land for which the allocation of NZUs apply.
-This table will be updated regularly as the FEUT progresses through the application and allocation process.
+The table below summarises the number of NZUs allocated to each of the 47 forests and held on trust by FEUT.
+Each forest also shows a map of the eligible pre-1990 forest land for which the allocation of NZUs applies.
+This table is updated annually as the FEUT progresses through the allocation process.

-The number of hectares of pre-1990 forest land for which the FEUT has applied for NZUs is based on the independent analysis of eligible land undertaken by Indufor Asia Pacific.
-In the most part, the areas of pre-1990 forest land initially mapped by MAF GIS experts corresponds with the FEUT’s independent analysis.
+The number of hectares of pre-1990 forest land for which the FEUT applied for NZUs is based on an independent analysis of eligible land undertaken by Indufor Asia Pacific.

-The FEUT has applied to MAF for a Tree Weed Exemption over 140 hectares of land that has been cleared of Pinus contorta (lodgepole pine) that has also mapped as eligible pre-1990 forest land.
-MAF has advised that the application will be considered in early July 2012 and that any areas of Karioi Forest that receive a Tree Weed Exemption will be deducted from the Notice of Final Determination.
-Consequently, decisions on the final allocation of NZUs for Karioi Forest and the transfer of NZUs into the FEUT Holding Account are not expected until late July.
+The FEUT applied to MAF for a Tree Weed Exemption over 140 hectares of land which had been cleared of Pinus contorta (lodgepole pine) and was also mapped as eligible pre-1990 forest land.
+MAF advised that the application would be considered in early July 2012 and that any areas of Karioi Forest that received a Tree Weed Exemption would be deducted from the notice of final determination.
+Consequently, decisions on the final allocation of NZUs for Karioi Forest and the transfer of NZUs into the FEUT Holding Account were not made until late July 2012.